Raising the Bar of Cyber Security in New Zealand

 The growing frequency of cyber attacks means organisations, especially those in finance cannot be complacent.
 Organisations need to be vigilant in their measures to avoid being targeted, but they must also have a robust plan in place if they are.

-This event is being hosted by Marsh & McLellan in their stunning new offices in Commercial Bay.
+This event is being hosted by Marsh & McLennan in their stunning new offices in Commercial Bay.
 Networking will take place before and after the presentations, with plenty of opportunity for questions and further discussion with the speakers afterwards.

 - 5:00 – 5:30pm – Meet and greet with drinks and canapes